High Court of Australia: Historical and Current demographics

 In 2017, Justice Kiefel became the first woman to be appointed Chief Justice.

 Michael Kirby was the first openly gay justice of the Court.
-He was replaced by Virginia Bell, who is the first person on the bench to identify as a lesbian.
+He was replaced by Virginia Bell, who was the first lesbian justice on the bench.

 Twenty-eight appointees have been residents of New South Wales, twenty-five of which graduated from Sydney Law School.
 Sixteen have come from Victoria, eight from Queensland, and four from Western Australia.
-No resident of South Australia, Tasmania, or any of the Territories has ever been appointed to the bench.
+No resident of South Australia, Tasmania, or any of the territories has ever been appointed to the bench.

-The majority of Justices have been of Protestant backgrounds, with a smaller number of a Catholic background.
+The majority of justices have been of Protestant backgrounds, with a smaller number of a Catholic background.
 Two Jewish members have been appointed, Sir Isaac Isaacs and James Edelman, making them the only members of the court to have a faith background other than Christianity.
 However, many justices have refrained from commenting publicly upon their religious views.

-Almost all judges on the High Court have "taken silk" in some form prior to their appointment, in the form of appointment to King's Counsel (KC), Queen's Counsel (QC) or Senior Counsel (SC).
+Almost all judges on the High Court have taken silk in some form prior to their appointment, in the form of appointment to King's Counsel (KC), Queen's Counsel (QC) or Senior Counsel (SC).
 The exceptions are Starke, McTiernan, Webb, Walsh, Kirby, French, Edelman and Jagot.

-While thirteen historical justices of the court have previously served in a Parliament; no parliamentarian has been appointed to the Court since Lionel Murphy in 1975.
+Thirteen justices of the court previously served in a Parliament, however no previous parliamentarian has been appointed to the court since Lionel Murphy in 1975.